onehilltech/ember-cli-dfinity/README.md

 > You must run this command from an EmberJS frontend application that is located
 > in `$DFX_ROOT/src`.
 For example, `$DFX_ROOT/src/hello_frontend`. `$DFX_ROOT` is
-> the root project directory of the DApp, and has the `dfx.json` file.
+> the root project directory of the Dapp, and has the `dfx.json` file.

 This command will create a symbolic link to the JavaScript declaration in `$ROOT/app/declarations`, and then define the actor `hello` in `$ROOT/app/actors`